Who Do You Need to Forgive?

 Well, let’s recognise that, and forgive ourselves.
 There is no lesson here for our younger generations, other than our example.

+My own less-than-perfect etch on the fabric of time has led me to a place of simply accepting the misdeeds of others as actions from a place of pain or disempowerment.
 I’ve come to realise that the one desire we all have is to feel happy, and any act is in response to that desire and the empowerment we feel.

 It is time to forgive ourselves, and others, for ourselves.
 To open up to the love that is our true nature, and to find that sense of who we are, which is always enough.
-It is from this edge point we can start to live the best version of our lives.
+It is from this vantage point we can start to live the best version of our lives.